URL path: Index page // Kryptopyrrole

 Kryptopyrrole

-Kryptopyrrol (also known as purple agent or hydroxyhemopyrrolin-2-one (HPL)) belongs to the group of pyrroles, which are substances that are synthesized during the production of hemoglobin in the body and are considered a by-product of hemoglobin synthesis.
-Small amounts of pyrrole form normally in all humans, but some individuals (with a specific genetic background) tend to produce very large amounts of pyrroles.
+Kryptopyrrol (also known as mauve agent or hydroxyhemopyrrolin-2-one (HPL)) belongs to the group of pyrroles, which are substances that are synthesized during the production of hemoglobin in the body and are considered a by-product of hemoglobin synthesis.
+Small amounts of pyrrole form typically in all humans, but some individuals (with a specific genetic background) tend to produce vast amounts of pyrroles.
 Because pyrroles have a high chemical affinity for vitamin B6 and zinc, they bind these substances and are excreted together in the urine.
 Thus, the increased synthesis and elimination of pyrrole in the urine is accompanied by an increase in the elimination of vitamin B6 and zinc, resulting in the symptomatology of pyroluria being practically related to the deficiency of these two substances.

 • Schizophrenia